 Don’t get too casual.
 Working at home, your instinct might be to dress down.
 But FlexJobs CEO Sara Sutton Fell, speaking to PC World, argues that your attire should match what would normally be expected at the office.
 “Your appearance should still be professional and reflect the organization you work for,” she said.
 “My company is fairly casual, so it’s OK to be in casual attire as long as you look presentable.
 However, if the people you are meeting with will be in suits, you should dress the same.”
-Just ask the lawyers in Broward County, Florida, who recently got an earful about dress code from a state judge: “Let’s treat court hearings as court hearings, whether Zooming or not,” Judge Dennis Bailey wrote in a letter published by the Weston Bar Association.
+Just ask the lawyers in Broward County, Florida, who got an earful over the summer about dress code from a state judge: “Let’s treat court hearings as court hearings, whether Zooming or not,” Judge Dennis Bailey wrote in a letter published by the Weston Bar Association.

 Minimize distractions.
 If you’re meeting with someone in person, it’s usually considered rude to be looking at your phone or laptop instead of listening to what they’re saying.
 These distractions don’t go away during remote meetings, and there are additional ones to worry about, too, including background noise or poorly considered visuals.
 “Distractions make a significant impact on a video conference,” Vast Conference’s Jamie Davidson says.
 “It’s tempting to think that just because you aren’t in the same room as your fellow attendees they won’t notice you scrolling through your phone or composing an email on another screen.”
 But often they will.
 And speaking of technology, take time to ensure your gadgets are working before the meeting, rather than wasting people’s time with testing when the meeting should be getting started.